4dn-dcic/fish_omics_format/docs/source/rna_bio.rst

 et al 2020 Cell and Takei et al 2021 Nature) identified as part of this experiment.
-In the absence of a consensus regarding biological properties to be recorded in association with individual bright Spots, the specific columns in this table remain at the user’s discretion and should be described with sufficient details to ensure interpretation and reproducibility.
+In the absence of a consensus regarding biological properties to be recorded in association with individual bright Spots, the specific columns in this table remain at the user's discretion and should be described with sufficient details to ensure interpretation and reproducibility.